The Promised Neverland (film)

 The Promised Neverland (約束のネバーランド, Yakusoku no Nebārando) is a 2020 Japanese dark fantasy film.
 It is produced by Fuji Television, Office Crescendo and distributed by Toho.
 It is an adaptation of the manga series of the same name, created by Kaiu Shirai and Posuka Demizu.
 The story follows a group of the smartest kids at a seemingly perfect orphanage, who uncover its dark secret, and set in motion a dangerous and desperate escape plan.

 It was released in Japanese theaters in December 2020.
 The film is directed by Yūichirō Hirakawa and produced by Ken Murase with a screenplay written by Noriko Goto.
-It stars Minami Hamabe, Jyo Kairi, Rihito Itagaki, Keiko Kitagawa, Naomi Watanabe and Tori Matsuzaka.
+It stars Minami Hamabe, Kairi Jo, Rihito Itagaki, Keiko Kitagawa, Naomi Watanabe, Tori Matsuzaka and Yoshiko Mita.

 The film was a commercial success, grossing over ¥2.03 billion ($17.7 million) in its theatrical release, making it amongst the highest-grossing films of 2021 in Japan.
-The Promised Neverland was also well received by critics, it was prised for its story, cinematography, themes and soundtrack.
+The Promised Neverland was also well received by critics, it was praised for its story, cinematography, themes and soundtrack.

 Plot

-Emma and her siblings, all orphans, were placed in a special orphanage, known as Grace Field House when they were very young.
+Emma, Ray, Norman and their siblings, all orphans, were placed in a special orphanage, known as Grace Field House when they were very young.
 Although their freedom is limited and the rules are sometimes a bit strict, the children lead happy lives at Grace Field House orphanage, and the woman they call "Mom" takes care of them, and gives them all the love a mother could give her children.
 But one evening, after the departure of one of their siblings, Emma and Norman discover that the children of this orphanage are actually being raised as livestock for demons, with the consent of their "Mom".
 To survive, they will have to be resourceful and try to escape.